 In 1962 an Industrial Park was proposed with the backing of the City Planning Commission (Bennett 1962:31).
-Twelve million square feet at College Point, north of Whitestone Parkway and east of Flushing Bay, was designated for the Industrial Park (ibid.:59).
-The proposed park would accommodate light manufacturing and some public recreational facilities (ibid.:31).
-More than half of the vacant land was owned by the city (ibid.:59).
+Twelve million square feet at College Point, north of Whitestone Parkway and east of Flushing Bay, was designated for the Industrial Park (ibid:59).
+The proposed park would accommodate light manufacturing and some public recreational facilities (ibid:31).
+More than half of the vacant land was owned by the city (ibid:59).
 There is no evidence that the project area was included within the proposed Industrial Park, but the description indicates that it was in the vicinity.
 In 1971 the mayor, borough president, and a Queens councilman asked for the "immediate and complete development of the College Point Industrial Park" (Douris 1971:n.p.).

 In conclusion College Point remained a rural, sparsely-populated community for close to two centuries.
 In colonial times it was a part of the English township of Flushing in Queens County.
 Until the end of the eighteenth century the Lawrence family owned all of College Point, which included the project area.
 The Strattons were the first family to purchase some of the Lawrence property.
-Sidney's map (1849) and Dripps' map (1852), the earliest maps to show property ownership at College Point, indicate Stratton's property with structures to the northwest of the project area (see Figure 3).
+Sidney's map (1849) and Dripp's map (1852), the earliest maps to show property ownership at College Point, indicate Stratton's property with structures to the northwest of the project area (see Figure 3).

-The dividing point in the region's history came in the middle of the nineteenth century with the arrival of Irish and German immigrants.
+The dividing point in the region's history came in the middle of the nineteenth century with the arrival of the Irish and German immigrants.
 The Germans introduced industry in the 1850s and 1860s and changed the cultural character of the area.
 Conrad Poppenhusen, a German manufacturer, was responsible for many civic improvements including transportation.
 College Point was also becoming a resort area during the latter decades of the nineteenth century.
 Village status came in 1880, but in 1898 Queens County became a part of New York City.
 During the 1880s William Morrell, probably an investor in real estate, owned the project area.
 There is no evidence, however, that he built anything in these meadows.

-The Sanborn map (1943) is the earliest one to show the Mebco project area in detail (see Figure 7).
-It was an open area with no buildings.
-There were some city facilities in the immediate vicinity.
+The Sanborn map (1943) is the earliest one to show the Petracca project area in detail (see Figure 7).
+It is an undeveloped area without any buildings.
+Some of the local streets were not open.
+Mill Creek is a short distance to the south of the project area.